 The Role of Child Life

-If you feel your child would benefit from setting up a preparation meeting before your child’s needle procedure, or you want to request that a Child Life specialist is available for your child’s appointment, please contact Child Life at (816) 983-6870.
+If you feel your child would benefit from setting up a preparation meeting before your child’s needle procedure, or you want to request that a child life specialist is available for your child’s appointment, please contact the Child Life Department at (816) 983-6870.
 Please call us with as much advance notice as possible to help ensure that we have someone available to support your child.